Wikipedia about: Qadian

 Qadian and the surrounding areas later fell to Sikhs who offered the ruling Qazis two villages which they refused.
 In 1834, during the rule of Maharaja Ranjit Singh, the region consisting of Qadian and five other adjoining villages were given to Mirza Ghulam Murtaza, father of Mirza Ghulam Ahmad inturn for Military support in Military support in Kashmir, Mahadi, Kulu valley, Peshawar and Hazara.

 A remote and unknown village, Qadian emerged as a centre of religious learning in 1889, when Mirza Ghulam Ahmad established the Ahmadiyya Muslim Community.
-Qadian remained the administrative headquarter and capital of the Ahmadiyya Caliphate until the partition of India in 1947 when much of the community migrated to Pakistan.
+Qadian remained the administrative headquarters and capital of the Ahmadiyya Caliphate until the partition of India in 1947 when much of the community migrated to Pakistan.

 Arya Samaj played a major role in Qadian.
 Amar…